ClimateImpactLab/energy-code-release-2020/1_analysis/README.md

 1. `stacked.do` - estimates the energy-temperature reponse function
 2. `plot_stacked.do` - plots the energy-temperature response function

 `interacted_regression` also contains `plot_time_marginal_effect.do`.
-This code is used to produce plots which illustrate how temperature responses change across time in the Tech Trends model.
+This code is used to produce plots which illustrate how temperature responses change across time in the Temporal Trends model.

 # Run Instructions